httpyac/httpyac.github.io/docs/guide/scripting.md

 <<< ./examples/script/script.http

 ::: tip
-If it is necessary to wait for a Promise in script, it is necessary to export the Promise.
+If the execution of the script is `async`, it is necessary to export this Promise.
 In this case, the program waits for the Promise to be completed.
 :::

 <<< ./examples/script/scriptPromise.http